-What Are The Benefits Of Flotation Therapy?
+What Exactly Does Flotation Therapy Do?
 An Expert Sounds Off

 More than ever, people are starting to understand the importance of self-care.
 While anxiety and stress from things like work, relationships, and finances are hardly new afflictions, more modern concepts include reducing the stigma around this type of suffering as well as seeking holistic solutions.
 Wellness has become a major buzzword and it seems like every day there's a hot new product, practice, or treatment to try that promises to do everything from improve sleep to renew your energy so you can live your best, healthiest life.
 And if you've been staying on top of the trends, you've probably been wondering what the benefits of flotation therapy are, right?

 If you're someone who loves to indulge in a stress-relieving bath (made even better with the addition of soothing, CBD-spiked bombs), you already know the healing power warm water alone can have on the body.
 That said, float therapy promises a lot more than just relaxing sore muscles.
 In addition to the fact that these tanks are loaded with epsom salt (which is also how you float when you're in them), they're also designed to temporarily suspend some of your senses.
 Not only are they light and soundproof, but the floating creates a way for your body to do as little work as possible.